 More often than not I’m disappointed in homemade muffins.
 They never seem to have the perfect texture.
 Sometimes I’m unimpressed with bakery and coffee shop muffins too.
 What can I say, I’m a muffin snob.
 I mean if I’m going to consume the calories, they better be worth it.

-How to soften butter for baking
+How to quickly soften butter for baking

 When breakfast calls for blueberry muffins, I definitely don’t have time to wait for butter to soften on the counter.
 Here’s my trick to soften butter quickly: